Chirag-ahir/SFC-Preparation/README.md

 Starting and end date of a company financial year is considered as Fiscal year.
 Two types of fiscal year:<br>
 - Standard fiscal year
 - Custom fiscal year

+What is enhanced list view?<br>
+In the list views we can modify multiple record fields at once without going to each record page one by one using Enhanced list view.
+All records should belong to same record type in the list view.